 These are shoes made specifically for swing dancing, and I like them a lot.
 Mens and womens styles. leather soles.
 Nice designs, bright colours, comfortable and good quality.
 Leather is quite soft, and these shoes will suit wide as well as average width feet.
 Order them online from Spain.

 Another brand of shoe made just for swing dancers.
-Mens and womens.
-Also perhaps the leather is a bit hard on some of these styles, so will take a while to break them in, but then they will last forever.
+Mens and womens styles.
+Again, perhaps the leather is a bit hard on some of these styles, so will take a while to break them in, but then they will last forever.
 Lovely unique styles, I think some of the best designs out there.
 Suited to an average or narrow width foot.
 Order them online from Austria.

 Casual canvas shoes for both men and women, very popular with swing dancers (today and also back in the 1930s and 40s).
-The company supports swing dance events too, so we like them!
+The company supports and sponsors some swing dance events too, so we love them!
 Keds are street shoes, not swing dance shoes specifically, so they have a rubber sole that can be too sticky for dancing, but gets more slippery as they wear down.
 Some dancers have a suede sole glued on to them by a cobbler.
 In the UK you can buy them at Zalando.co.uk.
 Keep an eye out for sales, as you can often pick up a pair for £20.

 Casual swing dance shoes that are fairly cheap.
 This brand does plimsolls (similar to Keds in style) that already have a suede sole.
 You get what you pay for, so may find these don’t last as long as the other more expensive brands, or notoriously you might lose your sole mid-swingout (but it can be reglued).
 However, Aris Allens are very comfortable indeed and my generation grew up dancing in Aris Allens!
 You can buy them in the UK at www.swingdancestore.co.uk